Energy Engineer

 Work experience

 Having relevant work experience gives you a headstart in the job market.
-Some degrees in engineering offer time in industry which is a few months, often during your third year of your course where you work for an engineering firm as a part of your degree.
-Having some work experience alongside this is a good idea and you can get this through an internship.
+Some degrees in engineering offer several months of industry experience which count towards your degree, often during the third year of the course.
+Having some work experience alongside this is a good idea, and you can get this through an internship.
 Many top firms offer internships during the summer aimed at university students.
 You can explore the current internships available.

-An alternative to searching for advertised internships is networking with existing employees in the company you want to work with.
+An alternative to searching for advertised internships is to network with existing employees in the company you want to work with.
 Here is some Bright advice for networking successfully.
 If you want to know more about options for you as a graduate, read this overview of engineering graduate schemes.

 Energy engineer skills